4 Days in Marrakech: Complete City & Day Trip Guide

 Petit Taxis (Quick & Practical)

-• Perfect for Day 2 and some Day 4 movements
+• Perfect for Day 2 Gueliz and Majorelle movements, and Day 4 afternoon options outside the Medina

 Why Visit Marrakech